realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

        // Create the application object using the book object var app = Application(book) // <-- The "var" keyword means the variable is mutable,
                                    //     `app` is a "var" because it's expected to change state.
+                                   // `app` is using the Singleton pattern, and it's allowed in BOOP, as its
-                                   // Every other variable is a "val" and is immutable.
+                                   // state is immutable.

        app.view()  // <-- will print:
                    // Application Viewing: MyBook.txtimp